Fedayeen: Ottoman Empire and Turkey

+The Committee of Union and Progress conducted assassination campaigns and called its assassins "fedai", which originated from "feda," deriving from the first letters of "filiyas elenikis desmos anton" meaning "this is the tie of Greek friendship".
+However, "feda" also means sacrifice in Turkish, representing the term's evolution which came to represent those who swore allegiance to CUP.
+Within the context of Turkish history, the term fedailer is often associated with the Late Ottoman or Early Republican irregular forces, known as: Kuva-yi Milliye.
+Those most committed Unionists who would enforce the Central Committee's regime were also known as fedailer.

 Egypt

 During the 1940s, groups of Egyptian civilians formed fedayeen groups to contest the British occupation of Egypt, which by then was limited to the region against the Suez Canal.
-The British Army had established numerous military outposts around the canal zone, which many Egyptians viewed as a violation of their national sovereignty.
-This opposition was not supported by the Egyptian government, though these fedayeen groups held broad support among the general public in Egypt.
+British forces had established numerous military outposts around the canal zone, which many Egyptians viewed as a violation of their national sovereignty.
+This opposition was not supported by the Egyptian government pre-1951, though these fedayeen groups held broad support among the general public in Egypt.

-In 1951 "mobs of "irregular self-sacrificers, or fedayeen", some "armed by the Muslim Brotherhood", attacked British Army outposts located in the Suez Canal Zone.
+In 1951, the Egyptian government started supporting the fedyaeen.
+Attacks "mobs of "irregular self-sacrificers, or fedayeen", some "armed by the Muslim Brotherhood", attacked British military outposts located in the Suez Canal Zone.
+In the same year, the government started to support the attacks.

 Eritrea

 Known by the same name, they operated inside the capital city, Asmara, during the last 15–20 years of the armed struggle in Eritrea against the Ethiopian government.
 They operated secretly and eliminated people who were considered dangerous to the struggle to gain Eritrean independence, which lasted from 1961 to 1991.